anvi-display-contigs-stats

 Alternatively, you may use it to compare multiple contigs databases:

-If you are comparing multiple, each contigs databse will become an individual column in all outputs.
+If you are comparing multiple, each contigs databse will become an individual column in all outputs (columns are labeled with the project_name stored in each contigs-db).

 Interactive output